WPCS (FM)

-WPCS (89.5 FM, "Rejoice Radio") is a radio station broadcasting a Christian radio format.
+WPCS (89.5 MHz, "Rejoice Radio") is an FM radio station broadcasting a Christian radio format.
 Licensed to Pensacola, Florida, United States, the station is currently owned by, and is a ministry of, Pensacola Christian College.

 WPCS is the flagship station of the Rejoice Broadcast Network, a network of 41 stations that receive, via satellite uplink, the programming of WPCS.
 The programming of the Rejoice Broadcast Network includes Christian talk and teaching and Christian music.